 Due to the COVID-19 situation Visitor Restrictions are in place.

-As at July 27, 2020, visitors who have traveled overseas, been in or transitted through Victoria, or been in any identified NSW hotspots in the past 14 days are not permitted to enter the hospital.
+If you have been in any identified hotspots in the past 14 days you are not permitted to enter the hospital.

-All other visitors must sign-in (register their details) before entering the hospital, undertake temperature screening and wear a mask at all times (visitors may wear their own masks).
+All other visitors must sign-in (register their details) before entering the hospital, undertake temperature screening and depending on the COVID risk status, masks may be required (check with our staff).

 Wherever possible, we encourage visitors to communicate with their loved ones via telephone or electronic devices.
 Please do not visit if you have any of the following symptoms: fever, runny nose, sore throat, cough, recent loss of the sense of taste or smell, or been in contact with a confirmed COVID-19 case.

-- No visitors who have traveled overseas, been in or transited through Victoria, or been in any identified NSW hotspots in the past 14 days
+- No visitors who have been in any identified hotspots in the past 14 days

 - Social distancing guidelines still apply – no shaking hands, hugging or kissing, keep a distance of 1.5 metres between yourself and other people.

 Avoid visiting vulnerable people, such as those with compromised immune systems due to illness or medical treatment.

 A support person may remain with a patient and is not restricted to visitor times if they are a: